microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

 Congratulations, you just built your first Linear Regression model, created a prediction with it, and displayed it in a plot!

+---
+## 🚀Challenge

-🚀 Challenge: Plot a different variable from this dataset.
+Plot a different variable from this dataset.
 Hint: edit this line: `X = X[:, np.newaxis, 2]`.
 Given this dataset's target, what are you able to discover about the progression of diabetes as a disease?
 ## [Post-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/6/)

 ## Review & Self Study